andrew-weisman/clam_analysis/README.md

 ## Stitching comparisons

+**NOTE: The "black grid" problem below is now solved by having installed a particular version of `pixman` in the CLAM Python environment.**

 Upon observing the results of the masks and stitches on the `.ome.tif` files, I see that unfortunately just as for the `.mrxs` files the JPEGs of the stiches looked reasonable but the masks looked bad (strange black grid on top of the images), for the `.ome.tif` files the JPEGs of the masks look reasonable but the stitches look bad in the same exact way, rendering impossible visual comparison between the stitches.
 However, I have pointed the stiches on the `.ome.tif`s to the corresponding masks and used those instead for comparison in the image gallery which I generated using

 ```bash